kanuj-boora/datasciencecoursera/R Programming/week-4/Readme.md

 # R Programming Week - 4

-This repo contains files for week - 4 programming assignment for R Programming course on Coursera The assignment is done without using any external libraries
+This repo contains files for week - 4 programming assignment for R Programming course on Coursera.
+The assignment is done without using any external libraries

 ### Note: